 Nonfictional bio of an EDS Aspie: Laura James's Odd Girl Out.

 - + Choldenko, Gennifer: Al Capone Does My Shirts, Al Capone Shines My Shoes and Al Capone Does My Homework:

-- Autistic Ted & neurotypical big sister Kat figure out how cousin Salim vanished from the big wheel--saving his life in the end.
+- Autistic Ted & neurotypical big sister Kat pool talents to figure out how cousin Salim vanished from the big wheel--saving his life in the end.
 Quite a wonderful ride.
-I mourned when I learned Dowd died young; this is all we get.
+I mourned when I learned the author died young; this is all we get.

 - + Haddon, Mark: The Curious Incident of the Dog in the Night-Time

 - A mystery solved by its gifted autistic narrator.
 Warning for autistic readers: Haddon assumes all his readers are normal, and elbows you about the human stuff his poor geek-narrator misses.
 Well, half of it left me baffled too.
 Had those crazy humans been truly explained in autistic terms it'd just as funny AND a better bridge.
 But I'm carping; still a good read.
 Still, Aspies wanting to learn from fictional rolemodels might prefer Elizabeth Moon's The Speed of Dark or Reif Larson's The Collected Works of T.S.
 Spivet.